GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   -n, --namespace='': Run deployments in the specified namespace -p, --profile=[]: Activate profiles by name (prefixed with `-` to disable a profile)
-      --remote-cache-dir='': Specify the location of the git repositories cache (default $HOME/.skaffold/repos) --status-check=true: Wait for deployed resources to stabilize --sync-remote-cache='always': Controls how Skaffold manages the remote config cache (see `remote-cache-dir`).
+      --remote-cache-dir='': Specify the location of the git repositories cache (default $HOME/.skaffold/repos) --status-check=: Wait for deployed resources to stabilize --sync-remote-cache='always': Controls how Skaffold manages the remote config cache (see `remote-cache-dir`).
 One of `always` (default), `missing`, or `never`. `always` syncs remote repositories to latest on access. `missing` only clones remote repositories if they do not exist locally. `never` means the user takes responsibility for updating remote repositories.
       --tail=false: Stream logs from deployed objects
       --wait-for-connection=false: Blocks ending execution of skaffold until the /v2/events gRPC/HTTP endpoint is hit